Mental Toughness – 10 Rules for When You Feel Lost

 You might think that people are busy or that they have their own problems and issues, but you don’t really know unless you try.
 You will be amazed by how many people will respond to you and offer advice unconditionally.

 10. Transfer your knowledge and show compassion

-You should be able to identify people who are in need and are open to your guidance and help.
-It is your duty to see in other people’s lives the same person you used to be and try to give them advice and direction.
+When you start growing as a person, you should be able to identify people who are in need and are open to your guidance and help.
+It is your duty, so to speak, to see in other people’s lives the same person you used to be and try to give them advice and direction.

-It is obviously up to the other person’s discretion whether he or she will take advantage of the help you are offering.
-But, at the end of the day, you will see that whether we want to believe in the law of attraction or not, the law will always be there to remind us of its hypothetical existence.
+It is obviously up to them whether or not they will take advantage of the help you are offering.
+But, at the end of the day, you will realize that a law of attraction, when it comes to personal relationships, will always be there to remind us of its hypothetical existence.

-As I mentioned in the beginning of the article, living your life on your own terms has never been an easy thing.
+As I mentioned at the beginning of the article, living your life on your own terms has never been an easy thing.

 Mental Toughness is, however, the number one attribute you need to cultivate in order to cope with this process.

 Because, as very eloquently a friend of mine once told me: When the going gets tough, the tough get going.

 Mental toughness is linked to habits and finding ways to develop a well-organized personal narrative.
 If you are unsure where to start, the “30 Challenges – 30 Days – Zero Excuses” book provides a selection of habits and practices that can prove extremely valuable in that respect.